input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 # Small-step semantics

 The small-step semantics of the **Ouroboros Peras** protocol define the evolution of the global state of the system modelling *honest* and *adversarial* parties.
-The number of parties is fixed during the execution of the protocol.
+The number of parties is fixed during the execution of the protocol and the list of parties has to be provided as a module parameter.
 In addition the model is parameterized by the lotteries (for slot leadership and voting committee membership) as well as the type of the block tree.
 Furthermore adversarial parties share generic, adversarial state.